HewlettPackard/swarm-learning/docs/Install/Install_HPE_Swarm_Learning.md

      <blockquote>

-          NOTE: When you run the Swarm Learning installer on Windows, web browsers such as Google Chrome and Microsoft Edge, are only supported.
-Internet Explorer browser does not support running the Swarm Learning installer on Windows.
+          NOTE: When you run the Swarm Learning installer on Windows, web browsers such as Google Chrome and Microsoft Edge, are only supported; Internet Explorer is not supported.
      </blockquote>

 2. The Swarm Learning Web App is launched in a web browser.